 Aurora Multiple Myeloma Networking Group (Virtual Only)

-Affiliated with the International Myeloma Foundation, this group is open to those diagnosed with Multiple Myeloma as well as their loved ones.
-Light refreshments will be provided.
-To sign up, please call Valarie Traynham, group leader, at aurora@IMFsupport.org or (630) 423-6510.
+Educationally supported by the International Myeloma Foundation (IMF), this group is open to those diagnosed with Multiple Myeloma as well as their loved ones.
+For more information or to sign up, please call Valarie Traynham, group leader, at aurora@IMFsupport.org or (630) 423-6510.

 Breast FRIENDs (First Resource in Experiencing and Navigating a Diagnosis)